 Cost of Living in Wellington Florida: Complete 2026 Breakdown

 Thinking about moving to Wellington, Florida?
 One of the first questions you're probably asking is: "Can I afford it?"
-Let's be real—Wellington isn't the cheapest place to live in Florida, but it's also not the most expensive.
-What you get for your money is quality of life that's hard to beat: excellent schools, low crime, beautiful neighborhoods, and that perfect balance of suburban tranquility with easy access to South Florida's beaches and cities.
+Let's be real — Wellington isn't the cheapest place to live in Florida, but it's also not the most expensive.
+What you get for your money is a quality of life that's hard to beat: excellent schools, low crime, beautiful neighborhoods, and that perfect balance of suburban tranquility with easy access to South Florida's beaches and cities.

-The cost of living in Wellington sits about 37% higher than the national average, but here's what most cost-of-living calculators don't tell you: Florida has no state income tax, which immediately puts money back in your pocket compared to high-tax states.
-Plus, Wellington's median household income of $90,924 means residents generally earn well above the national average—making the higher costs more manageable.
+The cost of living in Wellington sits about 37% higher than the national average — but here's what most cost-of-living calculators don't tell you: Florida has no state income tax, which immediately puts money back in your pocket compared to high-tax states.
+Wellington's median household income of $90,924 means residents generally earn well above the national average, making the higher costs more manageable.

 - Housing: 117.6% higher than national average (the biggest factor)